 Cultural knowledge is an integral part of Yellowhead Tribal College education programming.
-YTC affirms that the First Nations Elders are the "knowledge keepers" in their Nations.
+YTC affirms that the First Nations Elders are the "Knowledge Keepers" in their Nations.
 Throughout the academic year, the college provides opportunities for students to experience First Nations culture knowledge including sweat lodges, pipe ceremonies, feasts, and other ceremonies.
-Students will have the opportunity to learn more about First Nations history, language, world-views, and protocols through shared traditional oral practices with Elders, cultural advisors, and other students.
+Students will have the opportunity to learn more about First Nations history, language, worldviews, and protocols through shared traditional oral practices with Elders, cultural advisors, and other students.

 Cultural knowledge is a conduit for all students to further develop their understanding and appreciation of First Nations culture while affirming First Nations self-identity.
-In support of cultural knowledge, the College has an Elders Advisory Program for students who want additional counseling and/or support.
+In support of cultural knowledge, the College has an Elder in Residence Program for students who want additional counseling and/or support.
 The Elders Advisory also assists instructors to bring First Nations content into their classrooms.
 Students who actively participate in cultural knowledge may earn up to three (3) residency credits per academic year.
-For further information, please inquire with your Coordinator.
+For further information, please inquire with your Program Coordinator or Department Head.